 Argentina industrial output tumbles 6.4% in August

-BUENOS AIRES, Oct 3 (Reuters) - Argentina's industrial production fell 6.4% in August from the same month a year ago, data from the national statistics agency showed on Thursday.
+BUENOS AIRES, Oct 3 (Reuters) - Argentina's industrial production fell 6.4% in August compared with the same month a year ago, data from the national statistics agency showed on Thursday.

-That marked the sixteenth straight month of dipping industrial output in Argentina, which is struggling to revive growth as it faces currency and debt crises.
+That marked the sixteenth straight month of dipping industrial output in Argentina, as the country battles to revive growth amid swirling currency and debt crises.

 The data follows a revised 1.8% drop in industrial output in July versus the same month last year.

-(Reporting by Jorge Iorio; writing by Adam Jourdan Editing by Chizu Nomiyama and Richard Chang)
+(Reporting by Jorge Iorio; writing by Adam Jourdan Editing by Chizu Nomiyama)

 ((Cassandra.Garrison@thomsonreuters.com; +54 11 5544 6746;))